eighty20results/e20r-sequences/README.txt

 === Eighty/20 Results - Sequences ===
 Contributors: eighty20results
-Tags: sequence, drip feed, serial, delayed, limited, memberships Requires at least: 3.4
+Tags: sequence, drip feed, serial content, delayed, limited, memberships, paid memberships pro Requires at least: 3.4
 Requires PHP 5.3 or later.
 Tested up to: 4.4
-Stable tag: 4.2.12
+Stable tag: 4.3

 Create a drip feed "Sequence" which are groups of posts/pages/CPTs where the content is revealed to members over time.